watermelon233nori/Practice-Notes/c2/README.md

 # Notes for *C Programming: A Modern Approach, 2nd Edition*

-At this directory, I will upload my practice result and write my notes here.
+At this directory, I will upload my write my notes here.

+My practice results will be in [Practice](./Practice/) directory.
+Programming questions and notes for questions are [here](./Practice/README.md)

 **Noted:** I'm using Chinese version, so some of the text may differ from the original book.